 Where we store your personal data

-The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area ("EEA").
-It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
-By submitting your personal data, you agree to this transfer, storing or processing.
+The data that we collect from you may be transferred to, and stored at, a destination outside the UK and European Economic Area ("EEA").
+It may also be processed by staff operating outside the UK and EEA who work for us or for one of our suppliers.
+By submitting your personal data, you understand and agree to this transfer, storing or processing.

 Usage made of the information